phenomenon0/football-genie/README.md

 This application takes natural language query in the form of text and returns answes in the nature of a sports analyst i.e return a statistical table or comparison has seen in famous data websites

-    If you don’t have Python installed, install it from https://www.python.org/downloads/

     Clone this repository.

     Navigate into the project directory: